alphagov/gds_metrics_dropwizard/README.md

 GDS Metrics are in Alpha and these instructions are subject to change.

-GDS [Dropwizard][] metrics enable your Java web app to export performance data to [Prometheus][] and can be added to your app using this library.
+The GDS [Dropwizard][] metrics library enables your Java web app to export performance data to [Prometheus][] and can be added to your app using this library.

+The library is a thin wrapper around the [Prometheus instrumentation library for JVM applications][] that:

+* adds a MetricsBundle you can include in your dropwizard app
+* fixes [label naming][] so it's consistent across different app types
+* protects your /metrics endpoint with basic HTTP authentication for apps deployed to GOV.UK PaaS

 Once you’ve added the library, metrics data is served from an endpoint on your app and is scraped by Prometheus.
 This data can be turned into performance dashboards using [Grafana][].

 You can read more about the Reliability Engineering monitoring solution [here][].